jnoxro/HipPy/README.md

 # HipPy
 Image Processing and Target Recognition, written by the Project Hex team for entry to the IMechE UAS challenge 2018/19.

-Repo served as a code dump and transfer tool between systems, no proper structure or process used - it probably won't run
+Repo served as a code dump and transfer tool between systems, no proper structure or process used - code was never intended for public use; it probably won't run

 Requirements: